Phone Bhoot: Plot

 Major and Gullu are two unemployed young men who aspire to become exorcists.
-They always pray to their close friend 'Raaka', a statue, to help them alleviate their poverty.
-They decide to host a ghost Halloween party.
+They always pray to their close friend 'Raaka', a statue, to help alleviate their poverty.
+They decide to host a ghost-themed Halloween party.
 At midnight, Raaka's glowing eyes shut down.
-In the process of mending it, Major and Gullu are electrocuted and enter the realm of the dead, where they meet Ragini, a benevolent ghost who promises to help them achieve their dream in return for a favour.
-Major and Gullu agree to the deal: to help attain moksha (salvation) for depraved souls by exposing the criminals who've wronged them in life.
+While attempting to repair it, Major and Gullu are electrocuted and enter the realm of the dead, where they meet Ragini, a benevolent ghost who promises to help them achieve their dream in return for a favour.
+Major and Gullu agree to the deal: to help depraved souls attain moksha (salvation) by exposing the criminals who wronged them in life.
 In return, Ragini will help Major and Gullu earn money.

-Inspired by her, the duo start a "Phone Bhoot" company and she helps them.
-Their business eventually grows and attains fame.
-Atmaram, an evil tantrik becomes jealous as Phone Bhoot is destroying his business and tries to destroy them but his efforts are thwarted by Ragini.
+Inspired by her, the duo start a "Phone Bhoot" company, and she assists them.
+Their business eventually grows and becomes famous.
+Atmaram, an evil tantrik, becomes jealous because Phone Bhoot is destroying his business and attempts to stop them, but his efforts are thwarted by Ragini.
 Atmaram learns that Ragini is none other than the deceased lover of the late king Raja Dushyant Singh.
-Both were murdered in a car crash that was orchestrated by Atmaram himself in order to end Dushyant's reign as king.
-In the present, Atmaram captures Ragini in a bottle during the lunar eclipse when Ragini's powers are weakest.
-Major and Gullu feel deceived, realizing that Ragini manipulated them to seek revenge on Atmaram.
+Both were murdered in a car crash orchestrated by Atmaram himself in order to end Dushyant's reign as king.
+In the present, Atmaram captures Ragini in a bottle during a lunar eclipse, when her powers are at their weakest.
+Major and Gullu feel deceived, realising that Ragini manipulated them in order to seek revenge on Atmaram.
 Dushyant's soul is now held captive by Atmaram in his treasury of magic bottles.

-The duo is confronted by another benevolent ghost that they'd previously helped with Ragini.
-This ghost reveals that Ragini is in dire trouble and requires their help in order to free many souls from Atmaram, including Dushyant's.
-Major and Gullu have a change of heart and confront Atmaram's, soon they are joined by their now animated Raaka, and free Ragini.
-Later other souls they have helped, liberated or helped attain salvation join them too in defeating Atmaram and throw him into the underworld's hellfire.
-Dushyant is now free.
-Ragini and Dushyant reunite in their metaphysical form and assure Major and Gullu that they'll help whenever it is needed.
+The duo are confronted by another benevolent ghost whom they had previously helped alongside Ragini.
+The ghost reveals that Ragini is in grave danger and requires their help in order to free many souls from Atmaram, including Dushyant's.
+Major and Gullu have a change of heart and confront Atmaram.
+They are soon joined by their now-animated Raaka and manage to free Ragini.
+Later, the other souls whom they have helped, liberated, or assisted in attaining salvation also join them in defeating Atmaram and casting him into the underworld's hellfire.
+Dushyant is finally freed.
+Ragini and Dushyant reunite in their metaphysical forms and assure Major and Gullu that they will help whenever needed.

-The movie ends with a hint at a sequel.
+The film ends with a hint at a sequel.